runekaagaard/django-admin-filtrate/README.markdown

 * Clone the repo and symlink or copy the "filtrate" folder to your apps folder.
 * Add `filtrate` to your installed apps.
-* Add the "filtrate/templates" to your template dirs.
+* Add the "filtrate/templates" folder to your template folders.

 ### Static files ###